 You want to escape the confines of a single character within a scene

-While it’s possible (and often desirable) to switch viewpoints between chapters and scenes when you’re in third person limited, it’s not possible to do it within the same scene unless you want to ‘head-hop’.
+While it’s possible (and often desirable) to switch viewpoints between chapters and scenes when you’re in third person limited, it’s not possible to do it within a scene unless you want to ‘head-hop’.

-Head-hopping means you’re using third person limited, but you’re switching your viewpoint character within the same scene.
-This can be confusing for the reader if the switch isn’t clear – they may still think they’re in one character’s head when they’re actually in another’s.
+Head-hopping within a scene can be confusing for the reader if the switch isn’t clear – they may still think they’re in one character’s head when they’re actually in another’s.
 It can also reduce their emotional connection to the characters as they’ll spend less time consistently in the head of any one character.

-If you find yourself wanting to head-hop, you may find that omniscient third person narration is a better bet since it allows you to narrate your scenes from a broader perspective, giving the reader access to the thoughts and feelings of multiple characters at the same time (though this is different from hopping between their viewpoints and voices – an omniscient narrator speaks with one voice and from one viewpoint).
+If you find yourself wanting to head-hop, you may find that an omniscient viewpoint is a better bet since it allows you to narrate your scenes from a broader perspective, giving the reader access to the thoughts and feelings of multiple characters at the same time.

 You want to be in a lot of characters’ heads throughout the story